NVIDIA/modulus-launch/examples/weather/fcn_afno/README.md

 National Energy Research Scientific Computing Center (NERSC).
 For convenience [it is available to all via Globus](https://app.globus.org/file-manager?origin_id=945b3c9e-0f8c-11ed-8daf-9f359c660fbd&origin_path=%2F~%2Fdata%2F).
 You will need a Globus account and will need to be logged in to your account in order to access the data.
+You may also need the [Globus Connect](https://www.globus.org/globus-connect) to transfer data.
 The full dataset that this version of FourCastNet was trained on is approximately 5TB in size.

 ## Model overview and architecture